sudosoph/docs/content/modules/varnish-cache/how-tos/api-caching.md

 {{< / highlight >}}

 {{% notice note %}}
-Replace CUSTOMER with a custom header i.e. Section or MyAwesomeAPI.
+Replace CUSTOMER-API with a custom header i.e. Section or MyAwesomeAPI.
 {{% /notice %}}